AshBardhan/harbor-dashboard/server/README.md

 ### Installation

-1. Clone the repository
-2. Install dependencies:
+1. Install dependencies:
 	```bash
 	npm install
 	```
-3. Start the server:
+2. Start the server:
 	```bash
 	npm run dev
 	```
-	The server will run on http://localhost:5000 by default.
+	The server will run on http://localhost:3000 by default.